 The stop-loss order defines the risk in a trade.
 A typical trade risk for some traders is 1% and aims at gaining at least 2% or more.
 That’s called a 1:2 risk-reward ratio and enables traders to remain break-even with only one win in three trades.

-On the other hand, trading without a stop-loss can usually be a mistake.
-The markets travels so fast sometimes that bad things go worse and worse becomes terrible.
+On the other hand, trading without stop-loss can usually be a mistake.
+The markets travel so fast sometimes that bad things go worse and worse becomes terrible.
 The next thing you know, the account is gone, as traders have a hard time cutting losses.
 Why not let the stop-loss order do this for you?

 Let’s look at the example below.

 Here’s a EURUSD chart.
-Depending on their strategy a trader may enter at the blue, and place a stop-loss at the red, meaning that the losses should not pass that level while hoping the market instead heads for reward.
+Depending on their strategy a trader may enter at the blue, and place a stop-loss at the red, meaning that the losses should not pass that level while hoping the market instead heads for a reward.

-How Price Gaps and Slippage affect Stop loss
+How Price Gaps and Slippage Affect Stop Loss

 Price Gaps — the price changes so quickly that there is a visible gap on the chart.
 All orders caught in the gap are not filled.
 All stops caught in the gap are not executed.